ODIN: Open Data In Neurophysiology: Advancements, Solutions & Challenges: Looking ahead

 \subsection{Building Communities}

-\paragraph{\textbf{Building a Community.}} Open science thrives in a well-supported ecosystem where community-based governance and communication can flourish\cite{Saunders2022}.
-The nascent ODIN community will require robust mechanisms for dialogue and self-regulation, ideally emerging organically from within the community itself.
-An prime example of this model is Wikipedia, which thrives under self-imposed rules and a transparent decision-making process.
-Unlike transient tools like team communication platforms, a wiki provides a durable, public, and cumulative resource for community discourse \cite{Kelder2012}.
+\paragraph{\textbf{Building a Community.}} Open science thrives in a well-supported ecosystem where community-based governance and communication can flourish \citep{Saunders2022}.
+The nascent but growing ODIN community will require robust mechanisms for dialogue and self-regulation, ideally emerging organically from within the community itself.
+A prime example of this model is Wikipedia, which thrives under self-imposed rules and a transparent decision-making process.
+Unlike transient tools like team communication platforms, a wiki provides a durable, public, and cumulative resource for community discourse \citep{Kelder2012}.
 Engaging in quality discussions and integrating these alongside the data itself will ensure accessibility and transparency for the wider public.

-\paragraph{\textbf{Annual Meetings.}} The enthusiasm shared during this symposium suggests a strong desire for it to continue annually.
+\paragraph{\textbf{Regular Meetings.}} The enthusiasm shared during this symposium suggests a strong desire for it to continue on a regular basis.
 These meetings are envisioned as key catalysts for fostering a robust ODIN community, and drawing together diverse voices from across the neurophysiology and systems neuroscience spectrum.
 By maintaining open communication channels and featuring varied perspectives, we hope to enrich our collective knowledge.
 In addition, we hope that continuing to share these talks on widely-used and open video sharing platforms will ensure broad, public accessibility and engagement.